 In one case, Xinhua paid $100 to air an ad that was displayed to 200,000 people before it was removed.
 In another, CGTN paid $400 for an ad that targeted India, Pakistan, and Bangladesh.
-It was viewed over a million times in four days before being removed, research found.
+It was viewed over a million times in four days before being removed, the research found.

 Analysis by DataReportal uncovered Facebook is a bustling hub for Beijing’s community organization and social influencing schemes.

 Four of the regime’s propaganda outlets, CGTN, People’s Daily, China Daily, and Xinhua sit in the top 20 largest Facebook pages in existence.
 India is the platform’s largest advertising audience, eclipsing the United States by a nearly 2:1 ratio, while the most active city on Facebook in the world is Dhaka, Bangladesh.

 Meanwhile, a member of the independent Facebook Oversight Board, which recently upheld the platform’s ban on Donald Trump after the Jan.
 6 Capitol riots, former Danish Prime Minister Helle Thorning-Schmidt, also has a connection to the Communist Party’s United Front.

 Thorning-Schmidt gave a speech in 2017 at the Chinese People’s Association for Friendship with Foreign Countries (CPAFFC) in Beijing, where her charity, Save the Children, was praised by the CCP for “working together with related government and institutions for years, to bring the most advanced medical technologies to China.”